Practice Nurses

 RGN

-Healthcare Assistants are non-registered Nursing staff who assist in patient care and Practice related duties, as directed by and under the supervision of a Registered Healthcare Professional (including Lead Practice Nurse, Practice Manager and GPs).
-Healthcare Assistants work collaboratively with the General Practice Team to meet the needs of patients, and provide essential task-orientated services like taking blood samples (phlebotomy), processing specimens, performing ECGs (to measure heart function) and spirometry (to measure lung function).
+HCAs are non-registered Nursing staff who assist in patient care and Practice related duties, as directed by and under the supervision of a the practice.
+HCAs work collaboratively with the GPs and nurses to meet the needs of patients, and provide essential task-orientated services like taking blood samples (phlebotomy), processing specimens and perform vital signs.
 They play a crucial role in supporting the Clinical Team.